Vetiveah Is Liberating Her Community Through

 -

-Teaching kids healthy eating habits and grow food in their school gardens.
+Teaching kids to grow food in school, homeschool, and after school programs

 -